Parent page: Altium NEXUS Server

 Once this process is complete, users will have a pre-configured installation of the software, in accordance with the configured options in the original deployment package.

-Updates can be installed using the following approach:
+Updates can be installed using the following approaches:

 - Push an update using the Group Policy Software Installation Extension feature of Active Directory.
 If this approach is used, the simplest way is to edit the original deployment package (using the Deployment Package dialog) and choose the required new versions in the Products and Extensions lists.
 You can ensure that the latest version of a product will be used by the Installer by enabling the Use latest versions of products option.
 Save the modified deployment package and download a fresh (and updated) MSI file, which can then be used to deploy the update.